IL Gneist

 IL Gneist is a sports club from Ytrebygda, Bergen, Norway founded on December 16, 1945.
 It has several branches, including association football, handball, athletics, gymnastics, orienteering, climbing and volleyball.

 The main seat is in Liland, not far from Flesland International Airport.

-The men's football team plays in the Norwegian Fourth Division, the women's team in the Third Division.
+The men's football team plays in the Norwegian Third Division, the women's team in the Third Division.

 The men's handball team plays in the Norwegian Third Division, the women's team in the First Division.